Conformal maps and superfluid vortex dynamics on curved and bounded surfaces: the case of an elliptical boundary: Joukowsky map

-The Joukowsky transformation~\cite{Joukowsky1910} usually appears in connection with airfoil design, which can be quite intricate~\cite{Carrier1966}.
-Here, however, we use its simpler property of mapping concentric circles into a family of confocal ellipses.
-Combining the Joukowsky map (which has the important property of being conformal) with the previous study of a vortex in an annulus~\cite{Fetter1967} is the key to derive our closed form for the complex potential of a vortex in an elliptical boundary.
+The Joukowsky map~\cite{Joukowsky1910} usually appears in connection with airfoil design.
+Here, instead, we focus on its simpler property of mapping a family of concentric circles into a family of confocal ellipses.
+Specifically, we study the Joukowsky map from the $z$ plane to the $w = x + i y$ plane

-Consider an elliptical boundary with semiaxes $a>b$ and focal distance $c =\sqrt{a^2-b^2}$.
-With no loss of generality, we set $c=1$ (meaning that all the lengths are given in terms of $c$) so that $b=\sqrt{a^2-1}$.
-In this way, the major semiaxis $a$ completely specifies the shape of the ellipse.

-To describe the two-dimensional superfluid inside an elliptical boundary we use a complex plane parametrized by the coordinate $w= x+iy$, with the vortex at the complex position $w_0 = x_0 + i y_0$, as shown in the right panel of Fig.~\ref{fig_from_z_to_w}.
-The left panel of the same figure shows instead an auxiliary complex plane, defined by the coordinate $z=X+iY$.